 On several occasions, I attempted to ask Weber to clarify statements, or asked him questions which should have been easy for him to answer.
 In each instance, I was met with resistance, deflection, and attacks.
 Seeing that this may be due to it being a public forum, I took to Facebook Messenger to try and have a private conversation in an effort to clear the air.
 It did not go well.

 Clearly unable to tolerate criticism of any kind, Weber created a new Facebook Group: “SCV Town Hall / SCV Politics / SCV Politics – Local Issues” — A group which he continuously renames and re-categorizes on a seemingly daily basis.
 Members of that group have reportedly received threats of being kicked out for the sole reason of “liking” a post where I question Weber.
 Or as he defines it “encouraging pervasive behavior.”
 I have confirmed that a handful of people have received the same, or similar message below:

 Additionally, the group appears to be a primary advertising channel for product and services Weber has direct financial ties to.
 For instance a post shared to the group about reporting crime anonymously, links to WeTip.com, a website that is maintained by Weber and his cluster of LLCs, SedanGroup, LegalKnock [Screenshot].
-Another post is for a “SCVPress,” a reported new “local media company.”
+Another post is for a local business “VIP RECON,” which is also a client of Weber’s constellation of businesses.
+There is also a post for a “SCVPress,” a reported new “local media company.”
 As of this writing, I was unable to find documentation to definitively prove Weber’s direct involvement, but I’ll show you the Facebook “cover” images of the two groups and let you decide their connection:

 Weber posted some questions directed at the KHTS news manager, Perry Smith, in an effort to . . . hold him accountable?
 I’m honestly not sure what his motives are with this one: